 Here are some additional tips for picking good words to describe yourself:

-• Keep it simple: Use easy-to-understand language that is clear and direct.
+- Keep it simple: Utilize easy-to-understand language that is clear and direct.

-• Be honest: Do not exaggerate or try to make yourself sound better than you are.
+- Be honest: Do not exaggerate or try to present yourself better than you are.

-• Be original: Avoid using clichés or generic phrases.
+- Be original: Avoid clichés or generic phrases.

-• Let your personality shine: Use words that reflect your character and how you want others to see you.
+- Let your personality shine: Apply words that reflect your character and how you want others to see you.

-When composing words to describe yourself in an interview, make sure they accurately reflect your true personality and professional values.
+When composing words to describe yourself in an interview, ensure they accurately reflect your true personality and professional values.
 Have no hesitation in choosing something bold or meaningful that captures who you are.

 Remember: when describing yourself in an interview, there is no wrong answer.
 To start, pick 3 + adjectives to describe yourself that make you feel proud and confident about who you are!